unform/unform/.github/CONTRIBUTING.md

 #### For native English speakers

 Try to use simple words and sentences.
-Don't make fun of non-native English speakers if you find something wrong about the way they express themselves
+Don't make fun of non-native English speakers if you find something wrong about the way they express themselves.

 Try to encourage newcomers to express their opinions, and make them comfortable enough to do so.